myTonino/Tonino-App/src/doc/QuickStart/QuickStart.md

 ![](display-brightness.png?raw=true)

 Under the application settings (e.g. menu Tonino >> Preferences on the Mac) you can set the display brightness of the connected Tonino.
+On newer models you can also set the screen orientation, a target value and range, as well as give the device a name.

 Tonino Calibration